GenogramAI

 Single horizontal line connecting partners

-Add Emotional Relationships
+Add Emotional Relationship Overlays

 This is what makes genograms more powerful than simple family trees.
 Add lines between any two people to show the quality of their emotional relationship: